damisparks/learn-to-code/README.md

 # Introduction to Programming
-This is an introductory article or learning path to the world of programming.
+Your goto resources for learning how to code.
 ## Content
 This project contains
 - html